hyurtseven81/hyurtseven81.github.io/resume.md

 >
 > * * *
 >
-> *   I introduced new Product Information Management
+> *   Introduced new Product Information Management system
 > *   Refactored the team topologies to increase the performance
 > *   Started building metric driven teams
 > *   Started OKR framework within the tribe